 What can break the strategy

-- Wash-sale mistakes that make the harvested loss less usable than you thought
+• Wash-sale mistakes that make the harvested loss less usable than expected

-In other words, the strategy is simple in principle and operationally unforgiving in practice.
+In other words, the strategy is simple in principle and operationally demanding in practice.

 Why this matters for HarvestEngine